mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

 However, given this interpretation, this study does aim for a full application of this concept in analysis, an ambition of which the limits are explored in the conclusion.

+#### Existing gaps in concepts & critiques

+One critiques of AT is that the concepts are complex and the process unwieldy when putting into practice.
+A critique of 3GAT is its implementation via formative interventions, in the form of Change Laboratory unwieldy time consuming and needs stable stakeholders, see above.

+#### Alternatives

+Alternatives include DBR & COP and Social Design Experiments

+- are they less theoretically heavy?
+- How do they differ?
+- what is the value of exploring these theories here?

+  - HCI as an alternative

+It is of note that the work of Kaptelinin and Nardi on conceptualising activity theory happens in the context of Human Computer Interaction (HCI).
+The link of concepts of mediation and affordances are of note [@kaptelinin_acting_2009, p.71].

+#### Synthesis

+Some elements of synthesis are emerging which address some of the existing gaps and incorporate some of the processes of alternatives.

+More recent conception of DBR and AT process such as formative interventions are working to align the approaches and mitigate against Engeström's initial critiques in a way which is explored in next section.

 <!-- Barab and Squire [@barab_design-based_2004] -->
 <!--
 As we have seen in the literature review on game making, context is explored in the three main streams of research into tools and processes to support game coding namely: schools environments, professional contexts; and informal spaces. -->